Part L, Technical Handbook 6 and Part F

 One of the most significant changes in building regulations in the past few years was the introduction of Window Energy Ratings (WERs) as an alternative to U values as a criterion for compliance.
 WERs are a much more accurate indicator of the energy performance of a window because they take a range of factors into account, including the useful solar heat gain.
 For existing homes in Scotland, WERs are now an established route to compliance for replacement windows and windows for extensions.

-Solutions to meet the requirements of building regulations include the Pilkington Optitherm™ and Pilkington K Glass™ ranges of low emissivity glass that can be combined with Pilkington Activ™ self-cleaning glass and Pilkington Optiphon™ to give a broad choice of thermal and other properties.
-Particularly for non-dwellings, Pilkington Suncool™ is a range of solar control glass products that combine low emissivity glass, low U values with solar control with neutral appearance.
+Solutions to meet the requirements of building regulations include the Pilkington K Glass™ Range and Pilkington Optitherm™ S1 Plus low emissivity glass that can be combined with Pilkington Activ™ self-cleaning glass and Pilkington Optiphon™ to give a broad choice of thermal and other properties.
+For year-round comfort Pilkington Suncool™ is a range of solar control glass products that combine low emissivity glass, low U values with solar control with neutral appearance.

 A recent innovation in energy efficiency is Pilkington energiKare™ Advantage which can provide triple glazing performance in a double glazing.